pepstock-org/Charba/readme.md

 compile group: 'org.pepstock', name: 'charba', version: '3.3-gwt'
 ```

-To install in your GWT project, both for GWT and for J2CL artifacts, you must the following configuration into your GWT project module configuration:
+To install in your GWT project, both for GWT and for J2CL artifacts, you must the following configuration in your GWT project module configuration:

 ```xml
 ...